 Sometimes you may be looking for compact electric wheelchairs that can handle higher weight capacities.
 Not only does the Phoenix Heavy Duty Power Scooter support up to 350 lbs., it can also cruise at speeds up to 4 MPH and has a 15-mile maximum range.
 It’s easy to assemble and disassemble, as it breaks down into four pieces, and can be stowed in your vehicle or readily broken down for safe transport at the airport.

 This scooter is also great for those with limited hand dexterity, as it features an “easy-to-pull” finger throttle.
 It features four flat-free tires and also has a headlight to give you a little extra visibility when needed.
-You don’t have to sacrifice style and comfort for safety and durability with this scooter.
+You don’t have to sacrifice style and comfort for mobility scooter safety and durability with this one.
 It has blue and red color-change panels, two-tone adjustable-height stadium seats, and armrests that can be adjusted for width and angle too.

 You may not think of compact power wheelchairs when it comes to portability, but the Cobalt X23 certainly fits the bill.
 Durable enough for everyday use, yet light enough to transport with ease, the Cobalt X23 weighs in at only 98 lbs. without the battery.
 The motor assembly allows for freewheel operation, allowing the chair to be pushed easily.
 This is quite helpful when traveling with a companion, especially if you need assistance transferring from the chair to another seat.